changsongyang/windows-activation/docs/wa/genuine-installation-media.md

 ::: info Note

-All download links available on our website lead to genuine files only.
+- All download links available on our website lead to genuine files only.
+- If your downloads are slow or keep interrupting, try using a download manager like [FDM]

 :::